High water advisory issued for Illinois River Basin

 Illinois River water levels and flows are above normal conditions, said Ed Fite, Grand River Dam Authority vice president for rivers operations and water quality.

+“Water level and flows will be on the rise today at Combs and Tahlequah gauge sites.
+Watts and Chewey gauges have crested,” said Fite.

-The Watts, Chewey And Tahlequah gauge sites were reporting water levels approximately 2 1/2 feet above normal on Friday afternoon.
+All gauge sites reported water levels approximately 2 feet above normal Friday morning.

 Water levels and flows will fall slowly over the weekend.